tathan08/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-Highlights relevant bookings to users based on their search criteria while using `find`.
+Highlights relevant bookings to users based on their search criteria *(date/client name)* while using `find`.

 **Operations:**

-  - `Model#`
+  - `Model#findBookingsbyDate(DateTime dt)` — Finds all bookings on a specified date
+  - `Model#findBookingsbyClient(String name)` — Finds all bookings with a specific client

 #### Usage Scenario